ptheywood/gtc-2019-talk/presentation.md

 A set of templates are used to generate CUDA code for the model, which is linked against  simple C functions also written by the modeller, which use the generated API to implement the individual behaviours.

-XML files are then used to provide initial state information, and XML files cna be output periodically showing the state of the simualation.
+XML files are then used to provide initial state information, and XML files can be output periodically showing the state of the simulation.

 ---